 Any time my mother came to visit me she had to come with a big ta-doo and leave with a dramatic encore, crying or screaming.
 Once, I had to go find her as she wandered the streets in a drunken stupor.
 I found her and dragged her into my car and took her home until she slept it off.

 As she aged so did her drinking behavior.
 Yet when I reflect on that now, I understand so much more about her own background and what made her make the choices she did.
-She was afraid to be left alone with four children as a foreigner, yet when my parents finally did divorce; she did okay for herself.
+She was afraid to be left alone with four children as a foreigner, a legal immigrant, yet when my parents finally did divorce; she did okay for herself.
 She found a new love of many years long distance and of course her first love had become her liquor – that struggle to maintain a relationship with a bottle never ended until she did.

 The simplest lessons that my mother taught her kids were the same things she was clueless about.
 How to survive at all costs, not to speak about what was wrong, because you might be judged or ridiculed (even if it was our fault) – let no one really know what was going on – because they might find out the truth.

 My mother’s horrible truth was that she suffered from post-traumatic stress disorder yet would do nothing about it.
 She didn’t know how to live; she knew survival skills that she passed on to her kids and grandkids when she could.
 Not to be mean.
 It was the only way she knew how to exist.
 How such a brilliant beauty became so frightened and alone was the monster.
 Alcohol.
 That bastard touched every part of her and our lives keeping love from being openly shared.
 It was always ‘Never show fear, fight at all costs.’
 She also passed on an open mind and the importance of helping others.
 Her warm, even tender side was something to embrace, but it wasn’t out much – like a turtle’s head.